Germany plans 33% windfall tax on gas, coal and oil firms - sources

 The gas and oil windfall tax should be between 60% to 80% to roughly correspond to the 90% electricity sector levy, Beck added.

-(Additional reporting by Madeline Chambers Reporting by Christian Kraemer Writing by Riham Alkousaa Editing by Tomasz Janowski, William Maclean)
+(Reporting by Christian Kraemer Writing by Riham Alkousaa Editing by Tomasz Janowski)

 ((Riham.Alkousaa@thomsonreuters.com; Twitter: @RihamKousa;))